TikTok Green Goddess Salad (Baked by Melissa)

 Salad Ingredients

-- 1 small head of cabbage, finely chopped about 6-8 cups chopped
+- 1 small head of cabbage, finely chopped about 6-8 cups chopped, see notes below on how to get the best chop!

 - 3-4 baby cucumbers or 1 large English cucumber, finely chopped